 2 The provision in this Act amending these Acts has been omitted under the Reprints Act 1984 s.
 7(4)(e).

 3 The Child Care Services Act 2007 Pt.
-6 contains transitional provisions which read as follows:
+6 contains transitional provisions relating to the repealed Pt.
+8 of this Act.